TidyRun Serialization Guide¶

 - Metadata Sidecars: Each output is accompanied by a

-.tidyrunmetadata file recording the encoding format and version - Lazy Evaluation: Directories deserialize into
+.tidyrunmetadata file recording encoding format, version, and checksum - Lazy Evaluation: Directories deserialize into

-LazyDictobjects that load values on-demand on each access - Optional S3 Support:
+LazyDictobjects that load values on-demand on each access - Unified Path Handling: Paths are normalized via

 s3://...locations work when theboto3extra is installed - Recursive Concatenation: